- Dr Mark Smith

 I have research and writing interests across a wide range of residential child care policy and practice, especially around concepts of care and upbringing.
 I have a particular interest in European models of social pedagogy and in applying these in a Scottish context.

 My current writing, with colleagues Viv Cree and Gary Clapton, is around moral panics, my own interest in this focussing on historical abuse in residential child care.
-This interest in moral panics is being taken forward through an ESRC funded seminar series.
+This interest in moral panics is being taken forward through an ESRC funded seminar series and an edited book.

 I worked and managed in residential school and care settings and in secure accommodation over a period of almost 20 years.
 In 2000 I moved to the University of Strathclyde to develop and teach the Masters in Advanced Residential Child Care, the first Masters level qualification for residential child care across the UK.
 I moved to The University of Edinburgh in 2005.